Arquisoft/lomap_es1c/README.md

 ## The Team

-The group is composed of four members that are the following
+The group is composed of the following four members:

 ### Group members:
 |Developers | Emails |